Theater, Dance, Visual Art, Music

 PUSH Physical Theatre

-PUSH’s team of talented ‘human sculptures’ presents Next Generation Learning Skills using acrobatic strength, stunning physicality, and emotional depth.
-Core subjects such as physical science, literacy, and the arts are explored within the context of health, creativity, innovation, communication, and collaboration.
-Relationships between classroom learning and career and life skills are examined in the areas of social awareness, responsibility, adaptability, and flexibility.
+21st Century Learning Skills presented by PUSH’s team of talented ‘human sculptures’ using acrobatic strength, stunning physicality and emotional depth.
+Core subjects such as physical science, literacy and the arts are explored within the context of health, creativity, innovation, communication and collaboration.
+Relationships are examined between classroom learning and career & life skills such as social awareness, responsibility, adaptability and flexibility.
 Performers carefully guide audiences throughout the program.
-Individual pieces are given context that is grade-level appropriate to help students interpret the work on a level that is relevant to them.
+Individual pieces are given context that is grade level appropriate to help students interpret the work on a level that is relevant to them.

 PUSH PHYSICAL THEATRE WORKSHOPS:

 PUSH provides physical theatre workshops that support and expand curriculum.
 The following are examples of workshops created in collaboration with teachers, designed around specific curriculum needs.
 If you have a great idea for a workshop let us know.